isomerpages/govtech-corp/media/technews/_posts/2020-04-25-post-Tech tips to beat COVID19 blues — part 1.md

 more on that later—it is ultimately Zoom’s ability to accommodate large groups for video conferences or classroom lectures that give it an edge over its competitors.</p>
-<p>If you’re keen to avoid a video conference faux pas like the&nbsp;<a href="https://www.youtube.com/watch?v=Mh4f9AYRCZY" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">‘BBC Dad’</a>&nbsp;or
+<p>If you’re keen to avoid a video conference faux pas like the&nbsp;‘BBC
-just want to hide the clutter in your room, take advantage of the Virtual Background feature.
+Dad’&nbsp;or just want to hide the clutter in your room, take advantage of the Virtual Background feature.
 This feature allows you to display custom images or videos in the background.
 Additionally, Zoom lets you record video calls.
 This can be handy for students who want to revisit course materials and lectures.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Meet people online through an app on your phone." src="/images/technews/Tech_tips_to_beat_COVID_19_blues___part_1_1.jpg">
 </div>